-- (1) A data controller must ensure that a data subject is able to obtain, on the data subject's request and within a reasonable time: - (a) confirmation as to whether personal data about the data subject is being processed; and - (b) a copy of the personal data undergoing processing; and - (c) the following information: - (i) the purposes of the processing; and - (ii) the source of the personal data undergoing processing; and - (iii) the recipients or categories of recipients whom the personal data are disclosed; and - (iv) where applicable, the fact that the data controller intends to transfer personal data to another jurisdiction, and if so, to which recipients and in which jurisdiction; and - (v) the period for which personal data will be retained by the data controller or data processor; and - (vi) any other information that the data controller is required to under this Act or any other Act. - (2) The data controller must provide information under subsection (1) in the following manner: - (a) in writing; and - (b) in plain language; and - (c) free of charge; and - (d) within one month after the date of the receipt of a request.
+- (1) A data controller must ensure that a data subject is able to obtain, on the data subject's request and at reasonable intervals: - (a) confirmation as to whether personal data about the data subject is being processed; and - (b) a copy of the personal data undergoing processing; and - (c) the following information: - (i) the purposes of the processing; and - (ii) the source of the personal data undergoing processing; and - (iii) the recipients or categories of recipients whom the personal data are disclosed; and - (iv) where applicable, the fact that the data controller intends to transfer personal data outside the jurisdiction of Vanuatu, and if so, to which recipients and in which jurisdictions; and - (v) the period for which personal data will be retained by the data controller or processor; and - (vi) any other information that the data controller is required to provide to ensure the transparency of processing in accordance with this Act. - (2) The data controller must provide information under subsection (1) in the following manner: - (a) in writing; and - (b) in plain language; and - (c) free of charge; and

-- (3) If a request under subsection (1) is too excessive or unreasonable, the data controller may: - (a) charge a reasonable fee based on the administrative costs incurred; or - (b) refuse to act on the request. - (4) If the data controller charges a fee under paragraph (3)(a) or refuses a request under paragraph (3)(b), the data controller bears the burden of proving the excessive or unreasonable nature of the request.
+- (d) within one month after the date of the receipt of a request. - (3) If a request under subsection (1) is too excessive or unreasonable, the data controller may: - (a) charge a reasonable fee based on the administrative costs incurred; or - (b) refuse to act on the request. - (4) If the data controller charges a fee under paragraph (3)(a) or refuses a request under paragraph (3)(b), the data controller bears the burden of proving the excessive or unreasonable nature of the request.

-10 Restriction of processing of personal data
+10 Restriction of the processing of personal data

-- (1) A data controller may restrict the processing of personal data upon the request of a data subject in any of the following circumstances: - (a) where the accuracy of the personal data is contested by the data subject, for such period necessary to enable the controller to verify the accuracy of the personal data; or - (b) where the processing is unlawful, but the data subject opposes erasing the personal data and requests the restriction of their use instead; or - (c) where the data controller no longer needs the personal data for the purposes of the processing; or - (d) where the data subject has objected to processing under section 12 pending the verification whether the legitimate grounds of the data controller override those of the data subject. - (2) If the data controller has restricted the processing of personal data under subsection (1), the personal data can only be processed in any of the following circumstances: - (a) with the data subject's consent; or - (b) for the establishment, exercise or defence of legal claims; or - (c) for the protection of the rights of another natural or legal person; or
+- (1) A data controller must ensure, on the data subject's request, the processing of personal data is restricted in any of the following circumstances: - (a) where the accuracy of the personal data is contested by the data subject, for such period necessary to enable the controller to verify the accuracy of the personal data; - (b) where the processing is unlawful, but the data subject opposes the erasure of the personal data and requests the restriction of their use instead; - (c) where the controller no longer needs the personal data for the purposes of the processing; - (d) where the data subject has objected to processing under section 13 pending the verification whether the legitimate grounds of the controller override those of the data subject. - (2) If the data subject has restricted the processing of personal data under subsection (1), the personal data can only be processed in any of the following circumstances: - (a) with the data subject's consent;

-- (d) for reasons of public interest. - (3) The data controller who has restricted processing of personal data under subsection (1) must inform the data subject before personal data is processed for the purpose under paragraph (2)(b),(c) or (d).
+- (b) for the establishment, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of public interest. - (3) The data subject who has restricted processing of personal data under subsection (1) must be informed by the data controller before personal data is processed for the purposes under paragraph (2)(b).